-Arianna Barone, Colour & Design Expert

 Further the statement-making prowess of “feign”-scotting with a truly unexpected colour combination, like this two-toned wall in Pink Punch 2006-50 and Rainforest Foliage 2040-10.
 Other bold “feign”-scotting combos we love are:

 A. Wainscotting is a decorative wall moulding that typically sits about a third of the way up the wall but can go higher depending on the overall look of the space.
-Initially, the function of wainscotting in historical homes was to protect walls from scuffs and marks.
-Elegantly painted wainscotting makes any room more appealing, especially when colour is used to add contrast between the wainscotting and the wall above it.
+Typically done with beadboard or board-and-batten paneling, the function of wainscotting in historical homes was to protect walls from scuffs and marks.

 A. While the size of wainscotting depends on your space and your personal preference, it is traditionally sized using the “rule of thirds,” meaning your wainscotting would be a third of the way up your wall.